totalspectrum/spin2cpp/README.md

 the containing function.

-(5) There are various special comments ("annotations") which can control how spin2cpp behaves.
+(5) There are various special comments ("annotations") which can control how spin2cpp behaves or insert C code into the output.
 See below for details.

 LIMITATIONS
 ===========